UTC Telecom and Technology Part 1May 18, 4:57 pm

-- Really well-attended general sessions and breakout sessions (from what I am told and for the few I was able to speak in or listen to).
+- Really well-attended general sessions and breakout sessions (from what I am told and for the few I was able to sneak in or listen to).

 - Excellent content for the summits on Tuesday afternoon — now we need more attendees, especially for the policy summit which included folks from the FCC and other government agencies.

 - A new format for the second general session combining the membership meeting with a congressional speaker.
 Note that we will invite Members of Congress from wherever we are having the conference and hope that we will continue to be able to work with their schedules to make it happen.
 I’m sure we’ll hear different policy and political perspectives as we move around the country.

 - Another change of format, flipping the gala night with the awards night.
 We did that because of the availability of the NASCAR Hall of Fame, but it seemed to work out really well in terms of attendance at both events.